 They are also professors themselves, and currently teach at the Cité de la Musique et de la Danse in Soissons in France.
 Michele was also a former professor at the Conservatorium of Music And Theater in Saint Quentin from 2009 to 2019.

-Additionally, they are often invited to give masterclasses in Italy and at the Summer International Academy of Colombes in Paris.
+Additionally, they are often invited to give masterclasses in Italy and at the Summer International Academy of Colombes in Paris and at the Summer Music Academy of Flaine (France).
 They also provide masterclasses for the International Music Institute of Beijing and at the Tianjin School of Music in China.
 In May 2018 Michele and Eleonora were awarded a Medal of Honor by the Mayor of the city of Saint Quentin.

 The piano duo are Official Yamaha Artists and have been proudly sponsored by them since December 2017.